Announcements

 2. Creation of a national network of existing and upcoming high-risk pathogens laboratories (BSL-3/4) labs across departments and keeping them functional through continuous R&D and use during outbreak response

-3. Developing and assessing the feasibility of various tools (AI tools, NGS, diagnostic algorithms for detection/discovery of emerging novel pathogens in humans, animals and environment and establish metagenomic pipelines for novel pathogen discovery.
+3. Developing and assessing the feasibility of various AI tools, NGS, diagnostic algorithms for detection/discovery of emerging novel pathogens in humans, animals and environment and establish metagenomic pipelines for novel pathogen discovery.

 4. Develop protocols, tools and framework for integrated disease surveillance at the animal-human-environment interface for emerging diseases.